 Quality not quantity—right?

 I was on a small photographic safari led by Wild Eye, a South African based company that specializes in excursions that cater to the photography enthusiast and hosted by professional wildlife photographers who, in part, offer instruction if you want it, and I did.

-One morning we heard that a coalition of lions (males that live and hunt together) had killed a buffalo on a property near Umlani.
-Though the land was private, the owner agreed to let us view the scene, and what a sight it was.
-Three male lions were lounging near a large buffalo flayed from the ribcage down, another male still chewing on the remains.
+One morning, we heard a coalition of lions (males that live and hunt together) had killed a buffalo on a property near Umlani.
+Though the land was private, the owner agreed to let us view the scene and what a sight it was.
+Three male lions were lounging near a large buffalo flayed from the ribcage down, one lion still chewing on the remains.

 As if in a scene from The Birds, large vultures covered the limbs of a nearby dead tree.
 When the lions ventured from the corpse they’d swoop in, fighting each other for a tender morsel before a lion would inevitably chase them away.
 There was so much going on at once it was nearly impossible to keep up with it all.
 It was fabulous.
 In the words of my South African friends, “It was a proper sighting!”

 The Baby Den

 On several occasions, we stopped by a hyena den only to find it quiet, its inhabitants seemingly gone.
 One morning, however, when we arrived as a female was returning from who knows where.

 At that same moment, a cub deep within the lair began to call to her with a high-pitched whine and within seconds pups of varying ages seemed to come out of the woodwork.
 Older babies, maybe six months old) ran up from a trail behind us while weeks-old pups emerged from the den.
 All of them ran around with their little bums wagging.
 They were so cute, I wanted to jump out of the jeep and hug them until they popped.

 You can hear what the hyenas sound like in the video below.
 It was filmed in extremely low light so forgive the quality of the footage.